 - Fortified products

 - Portobello mushrooms

 An Incremental Approach

 When an individual decides to make dietary changes, it is important to remove unhealthy choices and integrate nutrient-rich selections gradually.
 People who attempt to radically overhaul their meals tend to feel as if they are suffering and quickly revert back to their old, comfortable ways.
 A reasonable approach to enhancing the diet is to alter one meal a day for a few weeks and gradually replace empty calories with nutritious foods.

-If you’ve exhausted conservative treatments for treating chronic back pain, it might be time to consider seeing a spine surgeon at The Spine Institute in Santa Monica, CA. Dr. Hyun Bae can help determine the root of the pain and identify the best possible treatment options for your specific needs.
+If you’ve exhausted conservative treatments for treating chronic back pain, it might be time to consider seeing a spine surgeon.
+Santa Monica, CA, families can reach out to Dr. Hyun Bae who can help determine the root of the pain and identify the best possible treatment options for your specific needs.
 Request an in-person consultation today by calling (310) 828-7757.